-How Genesis’ ‘Pure Prog’ Era Ended With ‘Spot the Pigeon’
+Why Genesis’ Prog Era Actually Ended With ‘Spot the Pigeon’

-It's easy to forget 'Spot the Pigeon,' but that's fine with Genesis: Most of them wish it didn't exist.
+It's easy to forget this set of leftovers, but that's fine with the band: Most of them wish the EP didn't exist.

 Yes’ Geoff Downes Talks ‘Drama’ Tour, Cruise to the Edge and More: Exclusive Interview